cruelnovo/vertcore-node/docs/services/bitcoind.md

 ## Events
-The Bitcoin Service exposes two events via the Bus, and there are a few events that can be directly registered:
+The Vertcoin Service exposes two events via the Bus, and there are a few events that can be directly registered:

 ```js
 node.services.bitcoind.on('tip', function(blockHash) {